BikramGhart1/echoes/docs/04-analysis_and_design.md

 # Analysis and Design
-I've divided analysis and design phase into three sub phases:
+Analysis and design phase has been divided into three sub phases:
   1. System analysis using UML diagrams
   2. UI/UX design
   3. Database Schema Design